 - No less than a "C" grade (2.00 on a 4.00 scale) in any prerequisite class.

 - The Pharmacy College Admission Test (PCAT) with a minimum composite score of 50th percentile or higher, as well as 50th percentile or higher in chemistry, quantitative and biology sections, and 25th percentile or higher in verbal and reading sections.
 (PLEASE NOTE THAT THE MOST RECENT PCAT SCORE TAKEN BETWEEN 2009-2014 WILL BE CONSIDERED IN THE ADMISSIONS PROCESS.
 SCORES FROM THE JANUARY, 2015 TESTING DATES ARE NOT ACCEPTED FOR THE 2015 ADMISSION.)

 - An on-site, face to face, interview will be required for all applicants for admission to the Doctor of Pharmacy Program.
 This is one of several criteria used in the evaluation of candidates for admission.

-- As of Fall 2010, students who are offered admission to the PharmD program will have a Criminal Background Check.
-This will be performed by Certiphi, Inc through PharmCAS.
+- Students who are offered admission to the PharmD program will have a Criminal Background Check, performed by Certiphi, Inc through PharmCAS.
 Matriculation into the program will depend on the results of that check.